 Inventory visibility can become difficult without standardized procedures.
-For example, if an employee filling orders for in-store clients is unaware of the e-commerce picker's activities, he or she won't know how many products are actually available.
+For example, if an employee is filling orders for in-store clients, but is unaware of the e-commerce picker’s activities, he or she won’t know how many products are actually available.
 All customers should have access to accurate merchandise availability information, regardless of the channel they frequent.
 In-store sales reps and online sites have to advertise items available for purchase.
 If the information is incorrect, the retailer could lose the sale and a customer.

 Fighting Fire with Fire

 Retail customers using mobile devices and computing tools causes warehouse managers to employ similar solutions in daily operations so they can keep up with the modern world.